Best Greenhouses 2026: Premium and Mid Picks

 Is Yoderbilt or Palram better for a step-up buyer?

 Different strengths, both credible.
 Palram/Canopia is aluminium-framed, widely stocked, DIY-friendly, and cheaper to get into, with the Glory line at 10mm twin-wall and a 10-year warranty.
-Yoderbilt is US-built from southern yellow pine with 8mm twin-wall poly and a real company behind it, warmer looking but wanting maintenance and a build-to-order wait.
-Pick Palram for price and availability, Yoderbilt for a solid wood-framed house and a company that picks up the phone.
+Yoderbilt is US-built from southern yellow pine with 8mm twin-wall poly and arrives assembled, but wants periodic staining and enough yard access for a whole building.
+Pick Palram for price and availability.
+Pick Yoderbilt to skip assembly and get a finished wood structure.

 How long do these greenhouses actually last?